haeyun-choi/DDRF_site/index.md

 ![Iteration](/static/image/iteration.png)

+As iterations progress, the rendered images contain high-quality scene information, which subsequently improves the RF-guided deblurring network's performance in the next iteration.

 ## BlurRF Dataset
 The *BlurRF-Synth* dataset is the first large-scale multi-view dataset for radiance field deblurring approaches, reflecting real-world camera degradations such as noise, saturated pixels, and in-camera processing artifacts.
 Additionally, we introduce *BlurRF-Real*, a real-world dataset for evaluation in low-light conditions where blur often occurs.